Last updated 3 July 2020

 Maintaining a good, consistent engagement with shareholders is given a high priority by the Directors of the Board.
 The principal methods of communication with shareholders are the Annual Report & Accounts, the interim and full-year results announcements, the Annual General Meeting and the Group’s investor website.

 The Global Chief Executive Officer and the Chief Financial Officer, both Directors of the Board and members of Alpha’s executive team, meet regularly with institutional investors, and analysts who publish performance information about the Group, to ensure that its corporate objectives, strategies and operational developments are clear and understood.
 The Chairman and Non-Executive Directors are available to discuss any matters that shareholders wish to raise and discuss.
-The Chief Financial Officer is the main point of contact for shareholders (firstname.lastname@example.org).
+The Global Chief Executive Officer and the Chief Financial Officer act as the main point of contact for shareholders (firstname.lastname@example.org).

-The Company’s second Annual General Meeting since its AIM admission will take place on Wednesday 4 September.
+The Company’s third Annual General Meeting will take place on Wednesday 23 September 2020.
 If, and when, voting decisions are not materially in line with the Company’s expectations, the Board will seek to engage with shareholders to understand and address any issues informing those decisions.

 In line with the corporate social responsibility disclosure on pp 38‒47 of the Annual Report 2019, the Board upholds its commitment to being a socially and ethically responsible Company.